mrwilljackson/tappr/docs/api/endpoints/beers.md

 - `Content-Type`: application/json

 **URL Parameters**:
-- `id`: The ID of the beer to update
+- `id`: The ID of the brew to update

 **Request Body**:
 ```json